kstenerud/dogma/kbnf.md

 Functions must specify the [types](#types) of all parameters and its return value (since the function is opaque, its types cannot be inferred like for macros, and therefore must be specified).
 A function cannot produce anything if its input types are mismatched.

-Functions that take no parameters are defined and called without the trailing parentheses (as if calling a [symbol](#symbols)).
+Functions that take no parameters are defined and called without the trailing parentheses (as if defining or calling a [symbol](#symbols)).

 ```kbnf
 function        = function_noargs | function_args;